stitchdata/docs/_account-security/security/sso/azure-active-directory-single-sign-on-guide.md

       When finished, click the **Activate SSO** button.

 next-steps: |
-  After you've enabled SSO for your Stitch account, remember to grant Stitch access to users in your {{ page.display-name }} instance.
+  After you've enabled SSO for your Stitch account, remember to grant Stitch access to users in your {{ page.display-name }} instance, if you haven't already.
 ---